wiscsg/wis-csg-2018/README.md

 # WiS-CSG: Women in Science - Career Support Group

-WiS-CSG is a group of volunteers that evolved from the [StemPeers](http://www.stempeers.org/), previously known as PhD Career Support Group (CSG), who aim to highlight the different challenges faced by women in science.
+WiS-CSG is a group of volunteers that evolved from the [StemPeers](http://www.stempeers.org/), previously known as Career Support Group (CSG), who aim to highlight the different challenges faced by women in science.

 # About *Women in Science* Survey 2018

-In early 2018, a post on StemPeers - previously known as Career Support Group (CSG) - asking about the challenges faced by women in their work place/graduate school, got an overwhelming response.
+In early 2018, a post on StemPeers - previously known as Career Support Group (CSG) - asking about the challenges faced by women in their workplace/graduate school, got an overwhelming response.
 There were stories and struggles shared, but also support and willingness to take action.
 This led to the inception of Women in Science (WiS), a group of volunteers both women and men who aim to highlight the challenges faced by women in their lives.
 This survey is a part of an initiative to identify and address gaps in the support received by women researchers in a professional STEM environment.

 ## Authors and Attribution

-This project was designed, executed, and written by a number of scientists, currently located in different cities in the India, Europe, and USA.
+This project was designed, executed, and written by several scientists, currently located in different cities in India, Europe, and the USA.
 [Read about them](./authors_contributors.md).

 ## Raw data

-The raw file of the surey data is available in the [data folder](https://github.com/wiscsg/wis-csg-2018/tree/master/data).
+The raw file of the survey data is available in the [data folder](https://github.com/wiscsg/wis-csg-2018/tree/master/data).
-Please note that any information that can be traced back to our respondent's identity have been removed.
+Please note that any information that can be traced back to our respondent's identity has been removed.
 The original set of questions and possible choices can be seen by [downloading the pdf file](https://
-.com/wiscsg/WiS-CSG/raw/master/data/wiscsg2018-survey-preview.pdf) of the suvey.
+.com/wiscsg/WiS-CSG/raw/master/data/wiscsg2018-survey-preview.pdf) of the survey.

 *Zenodo link and DOI will be added soon.*